What is stormwater?

 What is a watershed?

 A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or any point along a stream channel.
 The word “watershed” is sometimes used interchangeably with “drainage basin” or “catchment”.
 Little Alamance Creek’s watershed is just under 16 square miles: check out a map on the homepage or download a pdf here.
 Little Alamance Creek’s watershed includes portions of the City of Burlington and City of Graham.
-Here’s a short video from EPA about watersheds:
+Here’s a short video from the EPA about watersheds:

 Want to learn even more?
 Check out these links!

-The City of Burlington and City of Graham work with Stormwater Smart to provide direct education on stormwater.
-Stormwater Smart concentrates on direct education of school age children but they are also available for adult education as well.
+The City of Burlington and City of Graham work with Stormwater SMART to provide direct education on stormwater.
+Stormwater SMART concentrates on direct education of children age K-12, but they provide resources for adults to learn too!
 Do you have an outreach opportunity?
 Feel free to contact Stormwater SMART directly or you can contact us.